Laserdrucker vs. Tintenstrahldrucker: Ein Vergleich

 • High-volume limitations : At high print volumes, inkjet printers can be less efficient due to the need to change ink cartridges frequently and their slower print speed.

-In summary, laser printers are superior in terms of speed and volume efficiency and are ideal for offices and other environments that have a high print volume.
+In summary, laser printers are superior in terms of speed and volume efficiency and are ideal for offices and other environments that have a high volume of printing.
 Inkjet printers, on the other hand, offer advantages in print quality and are a good choice for users who print less frequently or whose priority is printing photos and graphics.

 Target group-specific application areas for printers